-More recently, I came across an article by Helen, Harville’s wife, most of which had never been articulated before, entitled My Search for My Life’s Calling.
+More recently, I came across an article by Helen LaKelly Hunt, Harville’s wife, entitled My Search for My Life’s Calling.
+Most of it had never been articulated before.
 In the article she traces her efforts to connect different strands of her own thinking: psychology, especially Jungian and feminist psychology, spirituality and quantum physics to her own growth towards wholeness as well as how they connect to Imago theory, which she has always seen as her life calling.
 It was in exploring her own growth journey with Harville that they came to realize the importance of The Space Between both for themselves and for the wider Imago system.

-Underlying her ongoing studies in psychology and theology was an interest in quantum physics which tells us that everything – everything – in the universe is connected.
+Underlying her ongoing studies in psychology and theology was an interest in quantum physics.
+It tells us that everything – everything – in the universe is connected.
 That is the nature of the universe – to be connected.
 Cell to cell; planet to planet; person to person.
-As humans, it is when we are connected that we feel fully alive – because that really is our foundational reality.
+As humans, it is when we are connected that we feel fully alive.
+This is because that really is our foundational reality.
 In the womb we had that connection but at some point along the way, that fundamental connection was ruptured.

 Is there a way to recover our connectedness?
 One way is in an intimate relationship.
-How you choose to handle the Space Between you and your partner will go a long way towards determining the quality of your relationship – your connectedness – which is what we all long for.
+How you choose to handle the Space Between you and your partner will go a long way towards determining the quality of your relationship and your connectedness.
+This is what we all long for.

 This all sounds great in theory!
-But in reality, at a certain point, Harville and Helen’s own relationship was on the brink; they were contemplating divorce.
+In reality, at a certain point, Harville and Helen’s own relationship was on the brink.
+They were contemplating divorce.
 Then at a critical moment, they fortuitously realized that “both of us were experiencing negativity in our relationship and we began to language it as “the negativity in the space between.
-We began a nightly regime of identifying ways negativity crept into our “space between” and doing “a repair” before going to sleep so we could end our day feeling connected”.
+We began a nightly regime of identifying ways negativity crept into our “space between” and doing “a repair” before going to sleep.
+This is so we could end our day feeling connected”.
 It took time, but on New Year’s Eve, 2000 they celebrated a recommitment ceremony and haven’t looked back.

-“We are both honored to be associated with the field of the relational sciences today, that have such important insights and tools needed by cultures everywhere.
+“We are both honored to be associated with the field of the relational sciences today.
+It has such important insights and tools needed by cultures everywhere.
 The visionary therapists, psychologists, neuroscientists, and others that are creating the relational sciences are facilitating a shift away from the primacy of the individual to the primacy of the relationship.
 Both Harville and I will passionately continue to help illuminate the importance of the relational paradigm for the world.
-My closing statement is that I feel that the brokenness and dissociation, that was once in my life has been healed.
+My closing statement is that I feel that the brokenness and dissociation that was once in my life has been healed.
 My closing prayer is that my healing might be part of all the future healing to come, as Imago and Safe Conversations continues to spread throughout the world.”